Achievable logoAchievable logo

 • $10,000 par value bond trading for $9,550

-To keep it as simple as possible with ‘M,’ pretend it’s not there.
-Buying a 10M bond is no different than buying ten $1,000 par bonds.
-It’s just another part of the bond language that attempts to efficiently convey information.
+To keep it simple with ‘M,’ you can treat it as a quantity indicator.
+Buying a 10M bond is the same as buying ten $1,000 par bonds.
+It’s just part of the bond “language” used to convey information quickly.

 There are a few other elements of a corporate bond quote to be aware of.
 Here’s an example of a full quote: